tahsinAmin/Auto-Search/README.md

 - showiung weather data
 - [x] Bring the design in one place
 - [x] Showing the city name in capiatl letter
+- [x] Able to Fetch data from local json file in ReactJS
+- [x] Able to show json data in page
 - [ ] Use of Frmaer Motipon to bounce weather icons
 - [ ] Search Fligth btton needs to be moveable once clicked
 - [ ] Must replace bus icon wqith plane icon
-- [x] Able to Fetch data from local json file in ReactJS

 ## Npm pakages needed